I know we all want to play in the best soccer leagues in the world but do we really know enough about them to know if that's a reality?

 When I first got to Serbia I trained with a third division team until my first trial was locked in with a second division team and it was also a great experience.
 I realized that so much in football is perseverance and luck.

-The second and third divisions in a nutshell are comprised of young hungry players trying to make a name for themselves in football and older almost out of the game players who still love to play.
+The second and third divisions in a nutshell are comprised of young hungry players trying to make a name for themselves in football and older players on their last legs who still love to play and are mentoring younger players.

 First, the fans are pretty wild and they come in numbers, (lots of people in Asia? get outta town!) they are very passionate about their teams and foreigners are put under extra pressure because of their obligation to produce because of their high salary requirements.